Statement on Student Rights and Responsibilities

 - Separation – An immediate dismissal from the University based on threat or danger to the university community or egregious, pervasive student behavior.
 Students separated from the University are eligible to apply for reinstatement to the University.
 Readmission is not guaranteed.

-- Interim Suspension – Exclusion for a period of time, prior to a student conduct conference, from the residence halls or campus (including classes) and all other college activities or privileges of a University student.
+- Interim Suspension – Exclusion for a period of time, prior to a student conduct outcome, from the residence halls or campus (including classes) and all other college activities or privileges of a University student.

 Interim suspension may be imposed only: